AbdelRahmanAlTamimi/Oragne-Mentor/README.md

 # Orange Mentor

-Orange Mentor is a developers' community discussion platform for Q&A, mentoring, and knowledge sharing.
+Orange Mentor is a Orange Coding Academy students' community discussion platform for Q&A, mentoring, and knowledge sharing.
 It supports markdown format for posts and discussions.

 ## Technologies Used